arianfarid/arianfarid.github.io/articles/dna-compression.md

 };
 ```

 This will serve as the building block for our 4-nucleotide compression scheme.
-Note that _complimentary base pairs_ (e.g. G/C, or A/T) are rotated 2 positions!
+Note that _Complementary base pairs_ (e.g. G/C, or A/T) are rotated 2 positions!

 ## Introducing NucWord